andrewblim/andywrote.me/README.md

 - Install Python (any reasonably up-to-date version of Python 2, haven't tested anything with Python 3).
 Install pip.

-- Install the packages in `pip.manifest` with `pip install -r pip.manifest`.
+- Install the packages in `requirements.txt` with `pip install -r requirements.txt`.

 - Install Postgres.app and launch it.